No plans to extradite Prince Andrew to US as part of Epstein investigation – Barr

 Asked during a Fox News interview whether the United States has officially asked Britain to hand over Prince Andrew, Mr Barr said, “I don’t think it’s a question of handing him over.
 I think it’s just a question of having him provide some evidence.”
 Asked if Prince Andrew would be extradited, Barr said, “No.”

 Andrew has publicly stated he will co-operate with any “appropriate law enforcement agency”.
-But in March, Manhattan-based US attorney Geoffrey Berman said the prince had “shut the door on voluntary co-operation and our office is considering its options”.
+But in March, Manhattan-based US federal prosecutor and our office is considering its options”.

 In a statement, Andrew’s lawyers said the prince, whose official title is the Duke of York, had offered his help to the US Department of Justice (DOJ) three times this year.